 We also caught Takakkaw Falls around 18:00 at the golden hour, which was magnificent!

 Downtown Banff was as interesting as any other small town tourist-heavy destination in Canada.
 Bits of it reminded me of Gastown in Vancouver, in terms of the types of shops.
 But there are pleasant walks around the town along the river, as well as interesting local museums such as the Whyte and Buffalo Nations.
-I really like the video at the Buffalo Nations video tour about the 1960 world journey undertaken by 88 year old Chief Walking Buffalo, who travelled to meet the indigenous peoples of Hawaii, New Zealand, Australia, South Africa and Uganda.
+We really liked the video at the Buffalo Nations video tour about the 1960 world journey undertaken by 88 year old Chief Walking Buffalo, who travelled to meet the indigenous peoples of Hawaii, New Zealand, Australia, South Africa and Uganda.
 We also visited Banff Vintage store and bought some superb hiking pants for $8; check it out for your recycled fashion needs.

 Due to COVID the Cave and Basin historic site was closed, but we did have a walk around the grounds.